 This Native adaptation, designed to be simple and comfortable, was attractive to Protestants, who took pains to differentiate themselves by dress and deportment from an over-refined and dissipated aristocracy.
 Whoever provided the inspiration for the hunting shirt, its utilitarian simplicity made it an ideal mode of dress for Quaker woodsmen like Boone.

-The earliest printed reference to a hunting shirt of which I am aware appears in the Virginia Gazette of June 16, 1768, describing the apparel of convict servant George Wilkinson, who ran away in what is now Rockbridge County.
-The casual mention of Wilkinson's hunting shirt by backwoods residents Robert Whitley and John Maxwell, seeking return of their human property, proves that by that date these garments had been around long enough—and were popular enough in the backwoods—for the general public to recognize by name.
-And there are indications the hunting shirt went by other names, perhaps for decades, before becoming widely known.
+The earliest printed reference to a hunting shirt of which I am aware appears in the Virginia Gazette of June 16, 1768, describing the apparel of convict servant George Wilkinson who ran away from the forks of the James in present Rockbridge County.
+The casual mention of Wilkinson's hunting shirt by backwoods residents Robert Whitley and John Maxwell who were seeking return of their human property, proves that by that date these garments were common enough for the general public to recognize by name, and it's possible they went by other names before becoming widely known.
 On January 1, 1768 Charles Woodmason described men "as wild as the very Deer" dressed in "Frocks or Shirts" in South Carolina's backwoods.
-In 1765 William King, a miller on Middle River in the Virginia Valley, was allowed a reduction of his debt in part by what it cost him to make "13 soldiers' shirts."
+In 1765, William King, a miller on Middle River in the Virginia Valley, was allowed a reduction of his debt in part by what it cost him to make "13 soldiers' shirts."
 And in the summer of 1761 Thomas Brown brought "a quantity of shirts" to Samuel Stalnaker's on Holston River to sell to the backwoods troops encamped there.
 Might these have been hunting shirts?

 |Hunting shirt of carefully tanned and fringed deerskin, made about 1830 west of the Mississippi.
 It has a collar that can be turned up against the cold, and an attached belt that can be tightened or loosened.
 A far cry from hastily made garments of dressed deerskins, it still follows a pattern familiar in the eighteenth century, having a cape, a buttonless open front, and no pockets.|